muziejus/javascripting-english-major/14-events-popups.md

   success: function(poem){
     // Read in the poem.
     let html;
-    html = md.render(poem);
+    // Use the Markdown-it renderer I defined last chapter. html = md.render(poem);
     $("#poem").html(html);
     // Once the poem is in, start the loop.